 The book explains that the majority of children with ARFID maintain their expected growth pattern IF they are allowed their preferred and safe foods.
 And whilst very often; a child with ARFID may not be underweight, it is incredibly important that recognition is given to the difficulties they have around eating.

 This is very much where we are.
-We now recognise that Williams eating difficulties are consistent with ARFID and that we need to follow an intervention plan that is able to balance all aspects of William’s ARFID.
+Now that we recognise William’s eating difficulties are consistent with ARFID we feel more informed about how to balance the different aspects.